GuillemCastro/spotify-dl/README.md

 Songs and playlists must be passed as Spotify URIs (e.g. `spotify:track:123456789abcdefghABCDEF` for songs and `spotify:playlist:123456789abcdefghABCDEF` for playlists).

+## Disclaimer

+The usage of this software may infringe Spotify's ToS and/or your local legislation.
+Use it under your own risk.

 ## License

 spotify-dl is licensed under the MIT license.
 See [LICENSE](LICENSE).